1944 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 History Of The 1944 Half Dollar

-The 1944 Walking Liberty Half Dollar created by German-born American sculptor Adolph Alexander Weinman, this coin has been celebrated as one of the most beautiful pieces ever produced by the U.S. Mint.
+The 1944 Walking Liberty Half Dollar was created by German-born American sculptor Adolph Alexander Weinman, and this coin has been celebrated as one of the most beautiful pieces ever produced by the U.S. Mint.

 The design features Lady Liberty striding confidently toward the rising sun, symbolizing America’s forward-looking spirit during one of the most challenging periods of the 20th century.

-The Walking Liberty series that began in 1916 during World War I and concluded in 1947, just after World War II ended.
-This timing created a unique historical narrative – a coin offering hope and joy during the darkest moments of modern history.
+The Walking Liberty series began in 1916 during World War I and concluded in 1947, just after World War II ended.
+This timing created a unique historical narrative — a coin offering hope and determination during the darkest moments of modern history.

 Three varieties were produced in 1944 across different mints: Philadelphia (no mint mark), Denver (“D” mark), and San Francisco (“S” mark).
-Wartime production challenges resulted in quality control issues, with many coins showing mushy details and distorted appearances.
-Some specimens even lost Weinman’s “AW” initials due to poor striking conditions.
+Wartime production challenges resulted in quality control issues, with many coins showing soft, mushy details.
+Some specimens lost Weinman’s “AW” designer initials due to die wear from wartime overuse — not a rare variety, but a sign of the era’s production stress.

-Despite its artistic merit, the Walking Liberty design proved impractical for everyday circulation and was replaced by the Franklin half-dollar in 1947. it has since gained tremendous appreciation as a collectible masterpiece.
+The overall combined mintage for all three 1944 mints was approximately 46.8 million coins, the vast majority of which saw heavy circulation immediately after striking.
+Despite its artistic merit, the Walking Liberty design was replaced by the Franklin half dollar in 1947 and has since gained tremendous appreciation as a collectible masterpiece.

 Also Read: Top 35 Most Valuable Franklin Half Dollar Worth Money (1948 – 1963)